 Polygon mires are the most common type of arctic mire.
 Often these mires occur in an advanced stage of succession, known as low-centred polygons (Minke et al., 2007).
-Low-centred polygons evolve when frost-heave processes form ridges (the polygon rims) above ice wedges and depressions between the ridges that are often water-filled (the polygon pond).
-Since these polygons have an important role in the arctic carbon cycle (Hobbie et al., 2002); although the mires of the arctic tundra only cover about 3% of the arctic land area, they contain more than 15% of the world's soil carbon (Post et al., 1982).
-Improving our understanding of polygon dynamics is therefore a key scientific objective Due to the harsh living conditions plants with short life cycles are common as well as those capable of asexual reproduction.
-Woody shrubs and herbs are consequently replaced at higher latitudes by cryptogams, as a result of their lower requirements for light, temperature and nutrients (Frahm, 2001).
+Lowcentred polygons evolve when frost-heave processes form ridges (the polygon rims) above ice wedges, and depressions between the ridges that are often water-filled (the polygon pond).
+Although these mires only cover about 3 % of the arctic land area, they contain more than 15 % of the world's soil carbon (Post et al., 1982); hence they play an important role in the arctic carbon cycle (Hobbie et al., 2002).
+Improving our understanding of polygon dynamics is therefore a key scientific objective.
+Due to the harsh living conditions, plants with short life cycles are common as well as those capable of asexual reproduction.
+Woody shrubs and herbs are consequently replaced at higher latitudes by cryptogams, as a result of their lower requirements for light, temperature, and nutrients (Frahm, 2001).
 Most of the biomass in the arctic tundra is therefore fixed in peat from decomposed bryophytes (Longton, 1997).

-Climate and the nature of the soil substrate are the main factors influencing the formation of polygons while their dimension, form and position within landscapes are controlled by complex positive feedbacks between vegetation, ice, water, and peat (Minke et al., 2007).
+Climate and the nature of the soil substrate are the main factors influencing the formation of polygons, while their dimension, form, and position within landscapes are controlled by complex positive feedbacks between vegetation, ice, water, and peat (Minke et al., 2007).
 Investigations have previously been conducted into the ecology of polygonal landscapes and the way in which they function.
 For example, the hydrology of the active layer has been investigated in relation to the form of the polygon (Riordan et al., 2006; Yoshikawa and Hinzman, 2003) and the displacement of soil by frostheave processes (Mackay, 2000).
-The dependence of the energy and water balances in the polygonal tundra on precipitation and weather conditions have already been investigated (Boike et al., 2008).
-Especially in the Lena River Delta (Samoylov Island) which is also located in an area of river influence form and sediment characteristics have been investigated (Boike et al., 2012; Fiedler et al., 2004).
-In the last decade studies with a special focus on the carbon content (Zubrzycki et al., 2013) and the net ecosystem CO2 exchange have been done, e.g. in low-centred polygons on Samoylov Island (Runkle et al., 2013).
-Other investigations have used polygon sediments to trace short-term changes in vegetation (De Klerk et al., 2011) and long-term changes in land-scape dynamics (Minke et al., 2009; Zoltai and Vitt, 1990, 1995).
+The dependence of the energy and water balances in the polygonal tundra on precipitation and weather conditions has already been investigated (Boike et al., 2008).
+Investigations into the shape and sediment characteristics of river-influenced polygons in northern Russia have mainly been carried out in the Lena River delta (Boike et al., 2013; Fiedler et al., 2004).
+During the last decade studies have been conducted with a special focus on the carbon content (Zubrzycki et al., 2013), and on the net ecosystem CO2 exchange, for example in low-centred polygons on Samoylov Island (Runkle et al., 2013).
+Other investigations have used polygon sediments to trace short-term changes in vegetation (De Klerk et al., 2011) and long-term changes in landscape dynamics (Minke et al., 2009; Zoltai and Vitt, 1990, 1995).
 While previous studies have identified the general processes that lead to the formation of polygon mires, the polygon dynamics and associated driving factors remain only poorly understood.